psych-ds/psychds-docs/docs/index.md

 !!! info "In the social and behavioral sciences:"

-    - Datasets can be arranged in many different ways and file formats
+    - Datasets can be arranged in many different ways and use various file formats
     - No consensus exists about how to organize and share project data
     - Even researchers within the same lab may arrange data differently
     - Lack of standardization leads to: